 I went on to study Italian with Tourism Management at Napier University in Edinburgh, Scotland, spending my third year in Rimini, Italy.
 This enabled me to learn the language, and I also became involved in the music scene, working as a pianist and producer of music.
 Upon graduating, I returned to Boston, eventually turning my love of travel into a career by joining Audley.
 After working as an Australia and New Zealand specialist for four years, I joined the Italy team.
 Returning to the country rekindled my passion for its art, history, food, and music.

-Start planning your trip to Italy with Eric by calling
+Start planning your trip to Europe with Eric

 I'll never forget when…